QuarkNerd/blog/hubinf@scottlogic.com/_posts/2018-02-16-how-much-does-a-story-point-cost.md

 ### What is the cost of a feature?

 Only once the sprint is complete, is it safe to evaluate the cost of a feature, relating its estimation to the total output of the sprint.
 E.g. if the sprint cost is £50,000 and the velocity is 30, a 3 SP story can be estimated to cost 3/30, or 10% of £50,000, or £5,000.
-That is not a particularly useful exercise, yet it will reassure the sponsor and the old-school project manager that the team is indeed tracking costs.
-Until the sponsor and the old-school project manager are comfortable with an Agile approach, that might come in handy.
+That is not a particularly useful exercise, yet it will reassure the sponsor and the traditional project manager that the team is indeed tracking costs.
+Until the sponsor and the project manager are comfortable with an Agile approach, that might come in handy.

 ### Conclusions